prezly/prop-types-php/README.md

 ## Usage

 PropTypes was originally exposed as part of the React core module, and is commonly used with React components.
 We've tried to bring the familiarity of React PropTypes into PHP.

-Here is an example of using PropTypes with a PHP function, which also documents the different validators provided.
+You can call `PropTypes::check()` to validate an array of props, providing it with a props spec as below:

 ```php
 <?php